 Qantas Frequent Flyer’s Status Hold program can freeze the elite status of new parents at the same level for up to 18 months.

-This is a nice win for new parents who are taking a break from work (or any) travel as Qantas Frequent Flyers.
+This is a nice win for new parents who are taking a break from work (or any) travel as Qantas Frequent Flyers, and helps preserve status benefits during this time.
+Velocity Frequent Flyer also has a similar program called Membership Pause for Parental Leave.

 Benefits of Qantas’ Status Hold program

 If you are approved for a Qantas Status Hold, you’ll then have your Qantas status extended by up to 18 months.
-The Status Credit balance of your current membership year will be maintained until the end of that 18-month period.
+The Status Credit balance of your current membership year will also be maintained until the end of that 18-month period, to give you a head start later on.

 Essentially, you get to keep your current Qantas status for the 18 months you are ‘on leave’.
 That means you can continue to earn and use Qantas Points and enjoy your tier benefits, including lounge access, during the Status Hold period.